aditiagarwal16/aditi.intern-fb/react_fundamentals.md

 Without keys or with heavy components, rendering large lists can be slow.

 By handling keys properly, validating input, and using immutable updates, React can efficiently and correctly render dynamic lists.

+Reflection: What happens if we modify state directly instead of using setState?

+If we modify state directly instead of using setState (or setCount in useState), React will not detect the change.
+This means:

+- The component will NOT re-render
+- The UI won't update
+- State becomes unreliable and out of sync
+- It can cause unexpected bugs because React's internal state management is bypassed

+React requires state updates to go through the state setter function so it can track changes and update the UI correctly.